-There’s a showroom on London’s King’s Road – the Wandsworth Bridge Road end – called “Warrs” – who are the oldest Harley Davidson dealership in Europe.
-Founded in 1924 by Captain Frederick James Warr, in the same year they became an official Harley-Davidson outlet.
+There’s a off London’s King’s Road – the Wandsworth Bridge Road end – called “Warrs” – who are the oldest Harley Davidson dealership in Europe.
+Founded in 1924 by Captain Frederick James Warr, in the same year they became an official Harley-Davidson outlet and Europe’s oldest Harley-Davidson dealership.
 The business is still run by the Warr Family, with John Warr as MD.

-There are very few motorised forms of transport I like to look at and listen to but not drive and large motorbikes fall into this category.
+There are very few motorised modes of transport that I prefer to just look at and listen rather than drive but large, powerful and iconic motorbikes fall into this category.
 They are thrilling and alluring but, for me, best ridden by someone else.

-Harley-Davidson, Inc was founded in Milwaukee, Wisconsin in 1903 by twenty-two year old William S. Harley, and his childhood friend, Arthur Davidson (seen below on two early motorbikes bearing their names) who together worked on a design for a simple engine that would sit inside a bicycle frame – initially it was not a great success and required pedalling!
-A later and much bigger version proved more successful and an early prototype – the very first Harley-Davidson – was raced in September 1904, at the Milwaukee State Fair Park.
+Harley-Davidson, Inc was founded in Milwaukee, Wisconsin, USA in 1903 by twenty-two year old William S. Harley, and his childhood friend, Arthur Davidson, seen below on two early motorbikes bearing their names.
+They worked together on a design for a simple engine that would sit inside a bicycle frame – initially it was not a great success and required pedalling!
+A later and much bigger version proved more successful and an early prototype – the very first Harley-Davidson – was raced in September 1904, at the Milwaukee’s State Fair Park.

-In 1906, Harley-Davidson built their first factory – making an initial 50 cycles per year quickly to expand to 150 per year by 1907 – on Juneau Avenue (Milwaukee US), the current location of Harley-Davidson’s corporate headquarters.
+In 1906, Harley-Davidson built their first factory – making an initial 50 cycles per year yet quickly to expand to 150 per year by 1907 – on Juneau Avenue (Milwaukee) still the current location of Harley-Davidson’s corporate headquarters.

 The V-Twin engine – with a 45 degree angle between the cylinders – was the next major development in 1909 and after 1913 the majority of Harley-Davidsons were V-Twins.
-In 1994 the company unsuccessfully sort trade-mark protection for the distinctive sound made by a V-Twin.
+Our inmate below is of a 1916 version of the V Twin.

 1912 saw the arrival of the patented, and very recognisable, adjustable spung seat which was used until 1958.